The 5 Most Under-Rated Best Cuts Of Meat

-The Denver Steak is a relatively new cut of beef, it was born in 2009.
-It was the result out of a research project called "the Beef Checkoff", developed by meat-science professors at the University of Florida and the University of Nebraska.
-The goal of the program was to identify and promote new and potentially more affordable cuts of meat... and they were VERY successful at it.
+The Denver Steak is a relatively new cut of beef.
+It was born in 2009 as a result out of a research project called "the Beef Checkoff," developed by meat-science professors at the University of Florida and the University of Nebraska.
+The goal of the program was to identify and promote new and potentially more affordable cuts of meat and they were very successful at it.

 Cut quick over high heat, and more importantly cut against the grain.

-For the days you don't we have cut the short rib plates into one bone pieces... and they turn out just as good on the grill.
+For the days you don't, we have cut the short rib pieces into one bone piece and they turn out just as good on the grill.

 How to cook it?
 Add salt.
 Sear for 40 seconds, then place bone side down (bone facing grill).
 Let it cook with indirect heat for about 1 hour and 20 minutes.

-Like the Denver Steak, it is also a result of the research project "the Beef Checkoff".
-The Flat Iron look like an old-fashioned metal flat iron, hence the name.
-It comes from the Chuck, which is the shoulder of the steer.
+Like the Denver Steak, it is also a result of the research project "the Beef Checkoff."
+The Flat Iron looks like an old-fashioned metal flat iron, hence the name.
+It comes from the chuck, which is the shoulder of the steer.
 Specifically from the shoulder clod, from a muscle called the top blade.

 This specific cut is extremely lean and tender as it comes from an area of the shoulder that doesn't have much connective tissue.
 The Flat Iron is a beautiful cut of beef that has plenty of marbling.